gom9000/kis-modular-presepe-lights/boards/tiny-board/README.md

 # *Tiny* Board
 Single line intermittence board.
-The light intensity can be varied via trimmer T5, and the period of intermittence can be varied using T1trimmer, between about 5 and 20 seconds.
+The light intensity can be varied via trimmer T2, and the period of intermittence can be varied using T1 trimmer, between about 5 and 20 seconds.

 ![board-built](tiny-board_built.jpg)